-First, IEEE 802 believes that LAA development has generally been positive and constructive.
-3GPP is an experienced technical specification development forum with broad expertise and a well-established process for soliciting feedback and collaboration.
-This stands in contrast to, for example, the proprietary LTE-U, which is being developed outside the standards setting process, which as you point out in your letter, raises similar concerns over its ability to coexist without harming existing Wi-Fi networks and devices.

-This collaborative and more open development process has benefitted from the views of diverse stakeholders and has led to a technology which we believe will coexist better with other technologies than LTE-U, because among other reasons it adopts the “listen before talk” protocol that has helped Wi-Fi coexist effectively with other technologies in the unlicensed spectrum.
+IEEE 802 believes that interation with 3GPP regarding LAA development has generally been positive and constructive.
+This collaborative process has benefitted from the views of diverse stakeholders and has led to a technology which we believe will coexist better with other unlicensed LTE technologies not being developed by 3GPP, because among other reasons it adopts the “listen before talk” protocol that has helped Wi-Fi coexist effectively with other technologies in the unlicensed spectrum.
 However, we believe that the LAA specification continues to fall short in several areas, and 3GPP’s recent response Liaison Statement fails to adequately appreciate and address the concerns that we’ve posed in previous letters.

+IEEE 802 shares your concerns that existing municipal Wi-Fi network use case may not have been sufficiently considered in the development of the current LAA specification.
+IEEE will continue to work with 3GPP to try to alleviate these concerns.

-For example, both your city and IEEE 802 highlighted to 3GPP LAA’s lack of protection for Wi-Fi at lower signal levels, which would impact Wi-Fi access points by shrinking their coverage area, throughput and reliability.
-As many Wi-Fi users have pointed out, with billions of Wi-Fi devices in use around the world, and massive public and private investments in current and critical Wi-Fi networks and devices, newly deployed technologies must consider the ecosystem in which they are being deployed.
-3GPP declined requests to protect lower level Wi-Fi signals, saying that: (1) the simulations they conducted demonstrated that their detection threshold was sufficient to protect the majority of Wi-Fi traffic; (2) lower level signal detection would constitute an additional and unnecessary burden on LAA, and (3) some proposals presented within 3GPP were not technology neutral.
-IEEE 802.11 does not believe that the 3GPP assumptions represented real world local area network deployments, and conflict with the data provided by CableLabs, Boingo, and others to the Wi-Fi Alliance.
+IEEE 802 does not believe that the 3GPP assumptions represented real world local area network deployments, and conflict with the data provided by CableLabs, and others to the Wi-Fi Alliance.

 3GPP’s decision has led not only to concern about the impact of LAA on existing Wi-Fi deployments, but also may lead to Wi-Fi devices interrupting and impairing future LAA communications as well.
 The appropriate detection threshold is one of but several remaining concerns, which are all outlined in our Liaison statement back to 3GPP.

-We are pleased with the level of collaboration and cooperation with 3GPP thus far, and we are hopeful that 3GPP will work to incorporate our feedback, and yours, into their specification. e
+We are pleased with the level of collaboration and cooperation with 3GPP thus far, and we are hopeful that 3GPP will work to incorporate our feedback, and yours, into their specification.

+The IEEE 802 LMSC encourage your city’s continued participation in the regulatory process and appreciate your effort to in assure that your infrastructure Wi-Fi deployments will not be significantly impacted by the deployment of LTE unlicensed technologies (e.g. LTE LAA).
+The IEEE 802 LMSC believes that there are technical and standardization based solutions which will ensure that Wi-Fi deployments will not be significantly impacted and that it is critical that these solutions be developed.
+You participation in this process helps to insure that robust solutions are developed.

 Thank you again for your efforts to add your voice to this important process.
 Please let us know if you have any questions regarding the contents of this letter, or the more technical Liaison Statement that we provided to 3GPP